 Thoughts from the Study

-All the very best for the weekend.
+All the best for a cold yet relaxing weekend.